rangle/ngcourse/handout/12-directives.md

 controllers that contain a lot of logic.
 However, you should not be writing "fat" controllers in the first place.

-Directives may also seem to provide better encapsulation compared compared to controllers with nested scopes.
+Directives may also seem to provide better encapsulation compared to controllers with nested scopes.
 However, you should usually avoid controllers with nested scopes and instead use "controller as" pattern.